Skip to main content

 SpacesPremium24/7 access, international chain

+Reality.
 Most Almaty cafes also work well for remote work.
 Specialty coffee shops like Coffeedelia, Coffee Boom, and Jas have reliable Wi-Fi and stay open until 22:00-23:00.
+You do not need a dedicated desk.

 TaxStandard RateAstana Hub Rate